keboola/developers-docs/extend/generic-extractor/config/mappings.md

 ]
 {% endhighlight %}

-The `interests` property cannot be saved as a column, therefore a mapping of type `table` must be used.
+The `interests` property cannot be saved as a column, therefore a mapping of the `table` type must be used:

 {% highlight json %}
 "mappings": {